 Out-of-town shopping centres are open from morning until evening (in most cases from 9.00 a.m. to 9.00 p.m.) every day except major holidays.
 Opening hours are shorter on Sundays (in most cases until 3.00 p.m.).

 Public toilets at the railway station and in the city centre are free of charge.
 Toilets are located under most of the bridges over the Ljubljanica and in a number of other locations.
 The majority of them also offer disabled access.

 Tourist information centres

-The two tourist information centres in Ljubljana, which are open 365 days a year, offer all general information about Ljubljana and free informative literature.
+Our tourist information centre in Ljubljana is open 365 days a year and offers all general information about Ljubljana and free informative literature.